joeblurton/quick-git-tutorial/README.md

 There is so much more to git, and you may want to explore the documentation for the `git stash` and `git rebase` commands in particular.
 Most teams will require you to submit pull requests before making changes to remote repositories, and there is a [handy tutorial for that here](https://yangsu.github.io/pull-request-tutorial/).

 But if you follow the workflow outlined here, you will be up and running as a basic git user and your life just might get a little easier too!

+You can see a completed example of this tutorial here: https://github.com/joeblurton/quick-git-tutorial-test/ (there's not much to it!)